Putting the ‘Human’ Back in HR Tech: Takeaways from HR Tech 2022

 HR tech is making skills management and career journeys all possible at scale — the ability to almost effortlessly match employees with ideal roles, close skills gaps and help people to better understand their roles in the process has been talked about for a long time, but tech has simply not been up to the task.

 Many vendors are pitching candidate relationship management (CRM) tools as a modern alternative to the traditional applicant tracking system (ATS).

 There are advantages to CRMs: They’re more lightweight than an ATS and provide a branded touchpoint earlier in the process.
 However, CRMs have drawbacks because they represent a relatively new mindset that is still evolving and because there are simply some parts of what an ATS does that cannot be removed from the process (i.e., certain data must be collected early on to move a candidate forward in the hiring process).

 CRMs often use rudimentary or AI-based functions for matching applicants to jobs, and without the teeth provided by reliable science based measurement tools, they are leaving value on the table.
 There is a massive opportunity for assessment science to evolve these platforms forward.
 They inject an opportunity to collect objective data that can assist both applicant and employer in navigating the hiring journey.

-Helping employees be human is essential to winning the talent game, and vendors realize that they can help provide employers with tools to recognize that psychology’s value isn’t limited to assessment.
+Helping employees be human is essential to winning the talent game, and vendors realize that they can help provide employers with tools to recognise that psychology’s value isn’t limited to assessment.